 #1) What is your true risk tolerance?

-In order to start my business, I moved to Thailand, and while leading to 6 months of excitement and adventure, it wasn’t necessarily the most comfortable time of my life.
-I lived in a $200 apartment with only the basic necessities to get by, and ate $1 street food every day.
+To start my business, I moved to Thailand, and while leading to 6 months of excitement and adventure, it wasn’t necessarily the most comfortable time of my life.
+I lived in a $200 apartment with only the basic necessities and ate $1 street food daily.

 How willing are you to sacrifice your paycheck for the unknown?
-What sounds more appealing right now buying a new $1,000 TV (or another big ticket item) or spending your money and savings on living expenses to help you grow your business or support you while you’re waiting for a new job offer.
+What sounds more appealing right now is buying a new gaming system or VR headset (or another big ticket item) or spending your money and savings on living expenses to help you grow your business or support you while waiting for a new job offer.

 Be honest with yourself here.
 If your true risk tolerance isn’t as high as you think it is, the stress of quitting could be more harmful than the job itself.